The governance of the school is entrusted to the Board of Trustees who are the elected representatives of the parents.

 The one thing I would say to all parents and whanau is: get involved in some way or other.
 Your kids will love it and you’ll get to leave distinctive mark on who and what we are here at Bayswater.

-I work for the New Zealand Defence Force in a management role introducing new equipment and materiel to the Royal New Zealand Navy.
-I have served 23yrs in naval uniform and transitioned to my current civilian position in 2012.
+I work for the New Zealand Defence Force in a management role introducing new equipment and material to the Royal New Zealand Navy.
+I have served 23years in naval uniform and transitioned to my current civilian position in 2012.

 I have lived and worked on the North Shore for over 27 yrs.
 Along with my wife Angela we have two daughters, Charlotte and Lucy, who are currently students at Bayswater School.
 The family are very active within the school and wider community with Angela being a member of the Parent Group; I am also a member of Scouting NZ as a Leader for the Cub section of Calliope Sea Scouts.

-As a new member on the Board of Trustees, I am looking forward to making a useful contribution to the management of Bayswater School.
+As member on the Board of Trustees, I expect to makea useful contribution to the management of Bayswater School.
 I have a pragmatic approach and broad experience through employment in defence which allows me to view issues from a wide perspective and find solutions to complex situations.
 I believe that by providing appropriate direction and the right tools for the teaching team and the school we can create a great environment for the future of all our children.

 We are the school-based trustees on the board.
 As principal, Lindsay is automatically a board member and Marianne is the trustee elected by the staff.
 For both of us, being on Bayswater School Board of Trustees is an absolute pleasure.
 The other board members have a wide range of skills and interests which make them very effective trustees.
 Their diversity of experience means that they often look at things in a different way to us and make suggestions which we would never have thought of.
 Board members are like a critical friend - the questions they pose challenge our thinking so we can work together to improve outcomes for all our children.
 Bayswater School is fortunate to have such a dedicated, capable board.